Kullback-Leibler Barycentre of Stochastic Processes: The case with beliefs

-The next result characterises the value function and the drift of the probability measure which attains the value function. \begin{proposition}[Value function and optimal drift] Let Assumptions \ref{asm:strong=sol-SDE}, \ref{asm:Novikov} and \ref{asm:varsigma} be satisfied.
-Then, for fixed $\eta \in\R^2$, a candidate for the value function is
+The theorem below provides our next key result the solution to optimisation problem \eqref{opt:P}, i.e., the drift under the optimal measure, given in \eqref{eqn:theta-eta}, and the associated value function, given in \eqref{eqn:L-eta}. \begin{theorem}[Optimal Drift and Value Function with Beliefs] Let Assumptions \ref{asm:strong=sol-SDE} and \ref{asm:compatibility} be satisfied.
+Take $\eta\in\R^2$ such that $\E^{\Q^\bary}[\exp\{-\eta_0\int_0^T g_t\,\dt - \eta_1\,f_T\}]<+\infty$.